yash04747/docs/docs/guides/basics/getting-started.md

 - Chat with fellow Redux users on our [slack channel](http://slack.redux.io/).
 - For help using Redux, ask on StackOverflow using the tag [redux-framework](https://stackoverflow.com/search?q=%23redux-framework).
 - Find inspiring examples of people building with Redux at the [Redux Showcase](https://redux.io/showcase/envato-market/).
 - Submit bug issues and pull-requests on our [issue tracker](https://github.com/reduxframework/redux-framework/issues).
-Be sure to read our [contributing guidelines](https://github.com/reduxframework/redux-framework/blob/master/CONTRIBUTING.md) before posting or we'll point you to that document to get the information we need. :)
+Be sure to read our [contributing guidelines](https://github.com/reduxframework/redux-framework/blob/master/CONTRIBUTING.md) before posting, or we'll point you to that document to get the information we need. :)